The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-Lastly, we describe how to tropicalize a system of ODEs with coefficients in a valued ring $v \co R \rightarrow \T$ to obtain the associated system of TDEs, and how to tropicalize its solutions.
+To conclude this section, we describe how to tropicalize a system of PDEs with coefficients in the valued differential ring $v \co R_m \rightarrow S$ to obtain the associated system of TDEs, and how to tropicalize its solutions.
 For systems of polynomial equations this is done via the valuation $v$, while here we need the more refined datum of a differential enhancement of a valuation.